Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Abstract

 \section{Abstract}

-{Recommender systems shape music listening worldwide due to their widespread adoption in online platforms.
-Growing concerns about representational harms that these systems may cause are nowadays part of the scientific and public debate, wherein music listener perspectives are oftentimes reported and discussed from a cognitive-behaviorism perspective, but rarely contextualised under a psychosocial and cultural lens.
-We proceed in this direction, by interviewing a group of Italian music listeners and analysing their narratives through Emotional Textual Analysis.
-Thanks to this, we identify shared cultural repertoires that reveal people's complex relationship with listening practices: even when familiar with online platforms, listeners may still lack a critical understanding of recommender systems.
-Moreover, representational issues, particularly gender disparities, seem not yet fully grasped in the context of online music listening.
-This study underscores the need for interdisciplinary research to address representational harms, and the role of algorithmic awareness and digital literacy in developing trustworthy recommender systems.}
+{Recommender systems shape music listening worldwide due to their widespread adoption on online platforms.
+Growing concerns about representational harms that these systems may cause are increasingly part of the scientific and public debate, wherein music listener perspectives are oftentimes reported and discussed, but rarely contextualised through a psychosocial and cultural lens.
+We address this gap by interviewing a group of Italian music listeners and analysing their narratives through Emotional Textual Analysis.
+Our findings reveal that listeners often engage with platforms in routinized ways, yet lack a critical understanding of how recommender systems operate and experience a sense of detachment from algorithmic processes.
+Moreover, while listeners perceive cultural and linguistic distinctions in music, their awareness of gender-related representational issues remains relatively limited.
+Overall, results underscore the importance of integrating psychosocial insights with technical approaches in the design of trustworthy and culturally sensitive music recommender systems. }